Abadrausar/Rubble-/other/Rubble Readme.txt

 	This addon is a modders resource for displaying announcements to the player.
 	Requires "Libs/DFHack/Command".
 	This addon also provides a Raptor command for advanced usage.
+	This templates added by this addon are always available (even when the addon is not active).
+If the addon is not active then the templates will not actually do anything.

 Libs/DFHack/Command:
 	This addon is a modders resource for running DFHack commands from reactions.